-4. Newsletter and Informational Emails
+4. Newsletter

 - a.
 The newsletter is distributed via email and is published on the Guild's website. - b.
 The newsletter is the method used to provide at least 15 days' notice to the membership of important proposals for vote, such as bylaws amendments and Board nominations. - c.
-Classified ads are published solely as a courtesy to members and must be quilt related. - d.
-The email account established for the Guild (Cville Quilters caqgnews21@gmail.com) is used primarily to communicate with the entire Guild.
-Anyone requesting an email be sent or receiving an email from this account should assume all members have received the same email, unless the content is specifically addressed to the recipient from the newsletter editor (e.g. confirmation of an email address update).
+Classified ads are published solely as a courtesy to members and must be quilt related.